jfishe/battery/README.md

 ### v0.1.6

-* Change to powershell -ExecutionPolicy Bypass.
-Set-ExecutionPolicy does not need to be changed to Bypass for script to run as this can be set by powershell Param.
+* Change to Powershell -ExecutionPolicy Bypass.
+Set-ExecutionPolicy does not need to be changed to Bypass for script to run as this can be set by Powershell Param.
 * Combine Get-WmiObject calls into $BatteryStatus.
 * Change sleep from 600 seconds to Param $sleep with default a 600 seconds.